Refined floor diagrams from higher genera and lambda classes: Application to Block-Göttsche invariants of and

-\textbf{Remarks:} \begin{itemize} \item The statement of Corollary \ref{cor_AB} is Conjecture 4.6 of \cite{brugalle2018invariance}.
-The previously known cases of this Conjecture were the specialization $q=1$ (the Abramovich-Bertram, Vakil formula), and for $b=0$, $n=4a-1$, the specialization $q=-1$ (as consequence of a surgery formula for Welschinger invariants, see Proposition 2.7 of \cite{MR3433282}). \item It is implicit in \cite{brugalle2018invariance}, and motivated by a surgery formula for Welschinger invariants with pairs of complex conjugated point constraints, that a version of Conjecture 4.6 of \cite{brugalle2018invariance} should also hold for a class of G\"ottsche-Schroeter invariants, \cite{MR3875360}, tropical refinement of genus zero Gromov-Witten counts with insertion of one psi class at some number of point insertions.
+The statement of Corollary \ref{cor_AB} is Conjecture 4.6 of \cite{brugalle2018invariance}.
+The previously known cases of this Conjecture were the specialization $q=1$ (that is, the formula proved by Abramovich-Bertram and Vakil), and for $b=0$, $n=4a-1$, the specialization $q=-1$ (as consequence of a surgery formula for Welschinger invariants, see Proposition 2.7 of \cite{MR3433282}).

+It is implicit in \cite{brugalle2018invariance} and motivated by a surgery formula for Welschinger invariants with pairs of complex conjugated point constraints, that a version of Conjecture 4.6 of \cite{brugalle2018invariance} should also hold for a class of G\"ottsche-Schroeter invariants, \cite{MR3875360}, tropical refinement of genus zero Gromov-Witten counts for which some of the point insertions also come with insertion of a psi class.
 This conjecture can be proved as Corollary \ref{cor_AB} using the geometric interpretation of G\"ottsche-Schroeter invariants given in Appendix B of the first arxiv version of \cite{MR3904449}.
-It does not seem completely obvious to obtain a proof in the spirit of the present paper, i.e.\ without tropical and logarithmic technology. \item Corollary \ref{cor_AB} is some equality between combinatorially defined $q$-refined counts of floor diagrams, and so, as suggested in \cite{brugalle2018invariance}, it is very likely that a combinatorial proof exists.
-Our proof is geometric: once we have, thanks to Theorem \ref{main_thm_precise}, some Gromov-Witten interpretation of these combinatorial objects, we just used the fact that the usual proof by degeneration of the Abramovich-Bertram formula goes through and gives the $q$-refined statement. \end{itemize}
+It does not seem completely obvious to obtain a proof in the spirit of the present paper, that is, without tropical and logarithmic technology.

+Corollary \ref{cor_AB} is an equality between combinatorially defined $q$-refined counts of floor diagrams, and so, as suggested in \cite{brugalle2018invariance}, it is very likely that a combinatorial proof exists.
+Our proof is geometric: once we have, thanks to Theorem \ref{main_thm_precise}, a Gromov-Witten interpretation of these combinatorial objects, we just used the fact that the usual proof by degeneration of the Abramovich-Bertram formula goes through and gives the $q$-refined statement.

 Institute for Theoretical Studies \\ ETH Zurich \\ 8092 Zurich, Switzerland \\ pboussea@ethz.ch